conduktor/conduktor-coding-challenge/frontend-developers/README.md

 We don't provide any backend server, you only have the OpenAPI specification to work with.

+## Models

+- A cluster is an ID + a name and has a collection of topics
+- A topic is a name and has data
+- A data is a key + a value

+## Auth0 Authentication

+You can create your own Auth0 sandbox or use this one for the coding challenge:

+- Domain: `conduktor-coding-challenge.eu.auth0.com`
+- ClientID: `2BczaMeSZzUhOfRfDOFG5QXcfaXQUjmE`
+- Callback & Logout URL we've configured: `http://localhost:8000`

+Don't hesitate to ask us if you need something here.

 ## How long?

 Time estimated: it depends on you!